BenjaminDeguerre/ImageProcessing/README.md

 * Base path, were to send the images belonging to no classes
 * Image path, the directory were to find the images to process

-A module can belong to more than one class.
+A module can belong to more than one class

 ## Extraction

 * Select class
 * Draw the rectangle around the target objects (do this for each class)